 Equally significant has been P.T.
 BAUER’s role in the completion of World Trade Centre 3 (WTC 3), the completed Sigandul Bridge in Central Java, and the ongoing International Airport of Jakarta’s new terminal.
 And while the latter two have signified the Company’s abilities to find solutions to problems previously unseen in the country, the former serves as an indictment of BAUER’s sustainability as a market leader.

 While international resources are leveraged and equipment is upgraded continuously, one thing that can’t be bought or achieved easily is the installation of a market-leading workforce.
-Labelled as more valuable than both facets, it is the people of BAUER who are responsible for ensuring that the quality is never diluted.
+Labelled as more valuable than both facets, it is the people of P.T.
+BAUER Pratama Indonesia who are responsible for ensuring that the quality is never diluted.

 With this in mind, a huge amount of importance is placed on human resource processes, with the preference being the scouting, identification and attraction of young, fresh engineers, rather than older, experienced workers.